You've heard the life-changing stories, you've done the research, and you're convinced.

 There are now hundreds of thousands of people out there partaking in plant medicine ceremonies and skipping the mental and emotional work.
 The result is that the overwhelming majority are missing out on the deeper breakthroughs and healing benefits that are possible.

-If you'd like to understand more about how to benefit from plant medicine, watch our webinar.
+If you'd like to go deeper and understand more about how to benefit from plant medicine, watch our webinar.

-If this resonates with you, you're ready for a big shift in your life, and you'd like expert guidance to prepare and integrate your experience, you're coachable, and ready to do deep mental and emotional work, apply for a free consultation.
+If this resonates with you, you're ready for a big shift in your life, and you'd like expert guidance to prepare and integrate your experience, you're coachable, and ready to do deep mental and emotional work, request a complimentary Discovery Call.

 This article has been split in to three parts, based upon where you are in your journey: